aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/converting-images/convert-svg-to-raster-image/convert-svg-to-bmp/_index.md

 ---

 ## **Convert SVG to BMP**
-Using Aspose.Imaging for .NET, developers can convert SVG to BMP format.
+Using Aspose.Imaging for Java, developers can convert SVG to BMP format.
 This topic explains the approach to load existing SVG and convert it to BMP using **BmpOptions** and **SvgRasterizationOptions**.

 Below provided sample code demonstrate how to convert SVG to BMP.